trimble-oss/website-modus.trimble.com/content/components/progress-bars.md

 ## Specifications

-- A progress indicator is represented by a white bar that is filled with color over time as loading occurs.
+- A progress indicator is represented by a <span class="theme-l">white</span> bar that is filled with color over time as loading occurs.

 <div class="guide-example-block">
   <div class="guide-sample">